TFS-Staff/server-rules/rules-and-info.md

 _ _
 __**Additional information**__
-In cases where a warning is not warranted, or a warning by itself Isn’t enough, a staff member can mute members for a time period that they see fit, depending on the situation.
+In cases where a warning is not warranted, or a warning by itself isn't enough, a staff member can mute members for a time period that they see fit, depending on the situation.
 Though, the member (in most cases) should have received a verbal warning beforehand.
-Members in some cases may not receive verbal warnings before a documented warning (e.g Rule 8)
+Members in some cases may not receive verbal warnings before a documented warning (e.g. Rule 8).

 In some cases, you may be warned in situations where your actions did not necessarily break the rules in their worded form.
 In these cases, staff is allowed to deal with you how they see accordingly.
 This applies to cases where members may try to loophole themselves out of getting warnings.
 If you believe you were wrongly warned, you may ask a staff member about your infraction, and if your argument is reasonable, the infraction may be removed, or further discussion may need to happen, in which case, the court channel will be used.
 This applies to bans too.